 Lending By Wave: Everything Small Businesses Need To Know

 Wave is widely considered to be one of the best software choices available for small business accounting needs.
-Despite the (very welcome) fact that almost all of their services are completely free, Wave offers a robust set of features that will fit the needs of most small businesses.
+Despite the very welcome fact that almost all of its services are completely free, Wave offers a robust set of features that will fit the needs of most small businesses.

 But what, exactly, is Lending by Wave?
 And is it right for your business?

-Here’s everything you need to know about Wave’s latest service.
+Here’s everything you need to know about this service.

 Table of Contents

-- You Need at Least a Year in Business and $100K in Annual Revenue to Qualify
+- You Need At Least A Year In Business & $100K In Annual Revenue To Qualify

-- The Application and Funding Process is Fast and Easy
+- The Application & Funding Process Is Fast & Easy

 - Final Thoughts